Get instant quote

 To minimize cost:

-• Only define tighter tolerances when it is absolutely necessary.
+• Specify tighter tolerances only when necessary.

 7. Minimize the number of machine setups